Featured on “All Access with Alcatraz AI“

 We recently spoke with Goodman about the top trends businesses are embracing as they change their physical spaces, the most compelling building features attracting new tenants, and the best technologies enhancing organisational outcomes.

-The pandemic and transition to hybrid work have changed the ways people think about their physical spaces.
-What trends are businesses embracing to enhance on-site security, efficiency, and productivity in this environment?
+Hybrid work has changed the ways people think about their physical spaces.
+What trends are businesses embracing to enhance on-site security, efficiency, and productivity?

 In the modern home, we have smart thermostats, smart lighting, smart speakers, smart alarm systems, mobile solutions, and so much more.
 In many ways, we have the ability to alter our home spaces at the tip of our fingers.
 However, in today’s offices, PIR light sensors are often the only smart technology deployed.
 Fortunately, tech companies have been working hard to develop automation solutions for the business environment, and that market is still expanding today.